visuellverstehen/statamic-pixxio-flysystem/README.md

 ## Features
 - Provide a Flysystem Adapter for Pixxio
+- Exclude specific directories from the asset-container.

+---
 ## Licensing

 Pixxio Flysystem is a commercial addon - you **must purchase a license** via the [Statamic Marketplace](https://statamic.com/addons/visuellverstehen/pixxio-flysystem) to use it in a production environment.

+---

 ## How to Install

-Run the following command from your project root:
+### Run the following command from your project root:

 ``` bash
 composer require visuellverstehen/statamic-pixxio-flysystem
 ```

-Add your Pixxio credentials to config/filesystems.php
+### Add your Pixxio credentials to config/filesystems.php

 ``` php
 'disks' => [